 21. It Has an Equal Share of Male and Female Employees

 As of 2022, the company employed about 12,100 employees.
 This is more than double the number of employees it had six years ago.

 What’s more, it has transformed from being mainly a US-based company to an international enterprise to include a diverse base of employees.
 As of Q4 2021, Statista reports that the company boasted an equal share of male and female employees.
 According to its data, 47.9% identified as female, 43.8% identified as male and 1.3% listed an additional gender identity.
 Though, this ratio didn’t apply to all its different departments.
 For example, in its tech department, about 60% of the employees were male, while its Creative and Corporate segment had more female employees.

 According to Zippia, with regards to ethnicity specifically, 9% of employees were Asian.
 More than 18% were Hispanic or Latino.

 Unlike one of its original series, House of Cards, that tumbled when a number of allegations of sexual assault against Kevin Spacey surfaced, it’s safe to say that Netflix won’t follow the same path.
 Looking at these statistics, Netflix looks pretty secure, still has the biggest market share, both globally as well as in the US.

 That being said, stranger things have happened and with Apple, Amazon, Disney+, Hulu, and HBO Max to name only a few all fighting for a bigger market share, it will be interesting to watch how it unfolds in the next few years.
-In fact, current estimations give Netflix only four years before Disney+ becomes the new kid on the block.
+In fact, current estimations give Netflix only four years before Amazon Prime becomes the new kid on the block.
 There’ll probably be a documentary about it soon.
 One thing that is sure is that as long as binge-watching remains one of our favorite pastimes, there’ll always be a need for on-demand streaming services.